Temporally Guided Articulated Hand Pose Tracking in Surgical Videos: Introduction

 \section{Introduction}

 Machine learning and computer vision have become increasingly integrated with healthcare in the medical community.
-This is apparent in the myriad of tasks such as cancer \cite{song2017using} and diabetic retinopathy classification \cite{casanova2014application}, tumor segmentation \cite{malathi2019brain}, clinical competence and technical skill assessment \cite{dias2019using, tao2012sparse, zappella2013surgical, forestier2018surgical, kumar2015surgical}, and tool detection and tracking \cite{sarikaya2017detection, colleoni2019deep, ni2019rasnet, nwoye2019weakly}.
-In this work we open avenues for new problems introduced by the use of novel automatic articulated hand pose tracking in the surgical domain.
-Detecting and Tracking hand poses can enable us to perform other useful tasks such as technical skill assessment, temporal action recognition, and training surgical residents.
-Currently these tasks may require tedious manual review from health care professionals, but by capturing and leveraging rich video features we can automate many of these processes in the future.

-Articulated pose tracking in the computer vision community is primarily centered around human poses \cite{andriluka2018posetrack, xiao2018simple, bertasius2019learning, sun2019deep ,ning2020lighttrack, wang2020combining, cao2017realtime, raaj2019efficient, jin2019multi}, while in the medical community works have focused on detection and tracking of surgical instruments \cite{sarikaya2017detection, colleoni2019deep, ni2019rasnet, nwoye2019weakly}.
-Detecting and tracking surgical instruments can be useful for additional tasks, but the instruments are inherent only to the surgical procedures used during training.
-We seek to bring articulated hand pose tracking into the surgical domain, while abstracting away the emphasis on surgical instruments.
-In our view, direct articulated hand tracking will be more widely applicable to various surgical tasks than instrument tracking.
-With articulated hand pose tracking, we can highlight important properties such as grip, motion, and tension that human experts often attend to when evaluating videos for technical skill, which are agnostic to the surgical instrument or procedure being carried out.
+This is apparent in the myriad of tasks such as tumor segmentation \cite{malathi2019brain}, technical skill assessment \cite{dias2019using, tao2012sparse, zappella2013surgical, forestier2018surgical, kumar2015surgical}, and tool detection and tracking \cite{sarikaya2017detection, colleoni2019deep, ni2019rasnet, nwoye2019weakly}.
+Here we study the problem of articulated hand pose tracking in the surgical domain.
+Tracking hand poses can facilitate other useful tasks such as technical skill assessment, temporal action recognition, and training surgical residents.
+Pose tracking in the computer vision community is primarily centered around human poses \cite{andriluka2018posetrack, xiao2018simple, bertasius2019learning, sun2019deep, ning2020lighttrack, wang2020combining, cao2017realtime, raaj2019efficient, jin2019multi}, while medical works focus on detecting and tracking surgical instruments \cite{sarikaya2017detection, colleoni2019deep, ni2019rasnet, nwoye2019weakly}.
+Tracking surgical instruments is useful but these instruments are inherent to the surgical procedures seen during training.
+Instead we abstract away the emphasis on surgical instruments where articulated hand tracking will be more applicable to broad surgical tasks.
+Articulated hand pose tracking can highlight important properties such as grip, motion, and tension that human experts often attend to when evaluating videos.

-One of the challenges in pose tracking is the temporal consistency of predictions between frames, the lack of which can lead to flickering and unfeasible changes in estimated poses.
-Most of the works \cite{andriluka2018posetrack, sun2019deep, ning2020lighttrack, cao2017realtime, raaj2019efficient, jin2019multi} in articulated pose tracking use frame-wise independent predictions.
-There are works in human pose tracking that use optical flow \cite{xiao2018simple} and deformable convolutions \cite{bertasius2019learning} to spatially transform predictions or 3d-convolutions \cite{wang2020combining} to gather temporal context, but they do not integrate past inferences when producing new predictions.